Prototype-Guided Robust Learning against Backdoor Attacks: Experiments

-We first define 4 metrics to evaluate attack and defense performance: \textit{Accuracy} ($ACC$), the fraction of benign samples correctly classified; \textit{Attack Success Rate} ($ASR$), the fraction of triggered inputs misclassified as the target $t$; \textit{True Positive Rate} ($TPR$), the fraction of poisoned samples correctly detected; and \textit{False Positive Rate} ($FPR$), the fraction of benign samples falsely flagged.
-A successful backdoored model yields $ACC$ similar to a clean model and with $ASR$~$>0.5$, whereas a robust defense maintains $ACC$ but reduces $ASR$ to $\approx0$; effective detection demands $TPR$~$\approx1$ and $FPR$~$\approx0$.
+Four metrics are defined to evaluate attack and defense performance: {Accuracy} ($ACC$), the fraction of benign samples correctly classified; {Attack Success Rate} ($ASR$), the fraction of triggered inputs misclassified as the target $t$; {True Positive Rate} ($TPR$), the fraction of poisoned samples correctly detected; and {False Positive Rate} ($FPR$), the fraction of benign samples falsely flagged.
+A successful backdoored model yields $ACC$ similar to a clean model and with $ASR$~$>0.5$, whereas a successful defense generates a benign model, which maintains $ACC$ but reduces $ASR$ to $\approx0$; effective poison detection demands $TPR$~$\approx1$ and $FPR$~$\approx0$.

-The feature extractor $f$ is based on ResNet18 \cite{he2016resnet} with feature dimension $d_1 = 2,048$.
-The sphere projector $s$ consists of two fully connected (FC) layers with a ReLU activation in between and a normalization layer at the end, and the sphere space dimension is $d_2 = 128$.
-The classifier $l$ comprises a single FC layer followed by a softmax activation.
-The experiments are performed over NVIDIA RTX A6000 with a memory size of 50 GB.
-The experiments are carried out on CIFAR-10 unless otherwise specified; the experimental setup of the employed attacks is specified in the appendix \ref{ap:attackP}.
+Our experiments involve three backdoor attacks: Pattern~\cite{guo2022overview}, AdapBlend \cite{QiXLMM23}, and Freq \cite{li2023embarrassingly}, as shown in Figure~\ref{fig:trigger}, where {Pattern} is a corrupted-label backdoor with a pattern as a trigger signal, attached to the {bottom right} corner of the image; {AdapBlend} is another corrupted-label attack with cover samples, which exploits the unbalanced trigger (i.e., different triggers between training and test time); {Freq} is a clean-label attack, and its trigger signal is a high-frequency perturbation.
+The attack performances $(ACC, ASR)$ of these three attacks are shown in Table~\ref{tab:attP}.
+We found that these attacks are effective in injecting the backdoor into the model (high $ASR$) without reducing the benign performance with $ACC>0.90$.